maxelkins/iss-data-app/README.md

   - [Comparable](https://ruby-doc.org/3.2.2/Comparable.html) (handy if you're sorting things, e.g Hashes and Arrays)
   - [Enumerable](https://ruby-doc.org/3.2.2/Enumerable.html) (full of useful methods that both Hash and Array can use)
 - [ERB Templating](https://ruby-doc.org/3.2.2/stdlibs/erb/ERB.html) (what we use in our views to execute Ruby)

-# Notes

-- Started at 14:39
-- Finished tasks without styling at 15:55
-- Started styling at 15:55
-- Stop 17:06